BluJay131/Firewatch/README.md

 (Good luck lol)

 1. Start off by printing the two files in the `Print Files` folder
-2. Mount the Pan and Tilt Frame to the top of the Pi case lining up the front left riser to the front left hole and drilling the other 3 as shown
+2. Mount the Pan and Tilt Frame to the top of the Pi case lining up the close right riser to the close right hole and drilling the other 3 as shown
 <img src="https://github.com/BluJay131/Firewatch/assets/80910384/61b5f07f-0db7-4f35-8c2a-7896c8139619" data-canonical-src="https://github.com/BluJay131/Firewatch/assets/80910384/61b5f07f-0db7-4f35-8c2a-7896c8139619" width="500" height="250" />

 4. Mount the Pi to the case and attach the breadboard and relay as shown in the image below, along with this, place your GPIO breakout evenly on the breadboard